-Supplying fresh, hot or boiling water instantly on demand, some models will effectively eliminate the need for a kettle.
-They provide a sufficient amount of hot or boiling water suitable for drinking or for the washing of hands meaning on demand hot water 24 hours a day, no storage cylinder required.
-Point of Use Heaters are also an energy saving option where only a small amount of hot water is required as they can be sited practically anywhere.
+Supplying fresh, hot or boiling water instantly on-demand, some models will effectively eliminate the need for a kettle.
+They provide a sufficient amount of hot or boiling water suitable for drinking or for the washing of hands meaning on-demand hot water 24 hours a day, no storage cylinder required.
+Point of Use Heaters are also an energy-saving option where only a small amount of hot water is required as they can be sited practically anywhere.

-A boiler is used to heat large amounts of water and for heating for the entire household, hot water is used for such applications as central heating systems, showers, hot tap water etc. These heaters supply instant, stored, hot or boiling water direct from the cold mains water supply, this water is not used for heating purposes such as central heating.
+A boiler is used to heat large amounts of water and for heating for the entire household, hot water is used for such applications as central heating systems, showers, hot tap water etc. These heaters supply instant, stored, hot or boiling water directly from the cold mains water supply, this water is not used for heating purposes such as central heating.
 A water dispenser issues drinking water, which can be filtered, chilled drinking water or safe boiling hot drinking water.

 We at PlumbNation sourced our collection from the recognised leading manufacturers in the industry to ensure the highest quality and value for money available in the UK.
 Here you will find models from Ariston, Heatrae Sadia, Zip and Santon, all of which are capable of meeting the most demanding and economical requirements of your system.

 Though they may seem simple enough to not need a guide, there are several forms available for a variety of requirements and there are also drinking water dispensers for the home or commercial premises.
 You may find you need instant boiling hot water on demand and have an empty space above your sink and think to yourself – how about a Water Dispenser?
 Available in all shapes and sizes, ready for a range of possible scenarios so we’ve put together this helpful guide explaining the uses/applications for each type.
 We’ve also included our best buys to help you to decide which unit is best for you.